Aditya-2002/Handwritten-text-recognition-using-Tensor-flow/README.md

 # Handwriting words recognition with TensorFlow
 Create a captcha-to-text solution with step-by-step instructions for installing packages, preprocessing data, defining the model architecture, and more.

-[In the previous tutorial](https://pylessons.com/tensorflow-ocr-captcha), I showed you how to build a custom TensorFlow model to extract text from captcha images.
-Step by step, tutorial by tutorial, I am going to more complex things.
-This tutorial will extend previous tutorials to this one, using [IAM Dataset](https://fki.tic.heia-fr.ch/databases/iam-handwriting-database), which has variable length ground-truth targets.
+The data set for this project can be downloaded from this link [IAM Dataset](https://fki.tic.heia-fr.ch/databases/iam-handwriting-database), which has variable length ground-truth targets.

 Each sample in this Dataset consists of an image of handwritten text, and the corresponding target is the text string in the image.
-The IAM dataset is widely used as a benchmark for OCR systems, so this example can be a useful starting point for building your own OCR system.
+The IAM dataset is widely used as a benchmark for OCR systems.

 Handwriting recognition is the process of converting handwritten text into machine-readable text.
 This technology is widely used in various applications, such as scanning documents, recognizing handwritten notes, and reading handwritten forms, including document digitization, handwriting analysis, and automated grading of exams.
-One way to approach handwriting recognition is by using a Connectionist Temporal Classification (CTC) loss function, as we used in previous tutorials.
+One way to approach handwriting recognition is by using a Connectionist Temporal Classification (CTC) loss function.

-## Prerequisites:
-Before we begin, you will need to have the following software installed:

-- Python 3;
-- TensorFlow (We will be using version 2.10 in this tutorial);
-- mltu==0.1.5

 ## Dataset collection and preprocessing:
-To simplify all things with dataset downloads and extraction, I wrote a code to do these things for us:
+To simplify all things with dataset downloads and extraction, the code for extracting data is also there in the train.py :
 ```python
 import stow
 import tarfile